Key takeaways:

 As if that all wasn’t bad enough, this lack of understanding and these constant delays also inspire tons of frustration and confusion amongst your team.

-How to avoid it with an online Gantt chart
+How to avoid ignoring task dependencies with an online Gantt chart

-• The estimate of time (duration) that each task will take to complete
+- The estimated time (duration) that each task will take to complete

 All of this information is displayed directly on your Gantt chart.
 You can use your chart to identify the critical path (which is the longest stretch of dependent activities) and not only better understand how those tasks are connected, but also which ones leave some wiggle room for inevitable delays (without extending the duration of your entire project).

-Project management mistake #3: Failing to coordinate handoffs
+Project management mistake #3: Poorly coordinated project handoffs

 Handoffs are another sticky spot when managing projects.
-Whether the project is being passed over to another individual or an entirely new team or department, it’s challenging to ensure that the new task or project owner is equipped with the necessary information or context to complete their portion well.
+Whether the project is being passed to another individual or to an entirely new team or department, it’s challenging to ensure the new task or project owner has the necessary information and context to complete their portion effectively.

-Often, updates or changes aren’t communicated and adequate background information isn’t provided, which often leaves that new task owner feeling as if they’re starting an entirely new project rather than contributing to something that’s already well underway.
+Often, updates or changes aren’t communicated, and adequate background information isn’t provided, leaving the new task owner feeling as if they’re starting an entirely new project rather than contributing to something that’s already well underway.

-How to avoid it with an online Gantt chart
+How to avoid poorly coordinated project handoffs with an online Gantt chart

 With a Gantt chart, you can visualize exactly when project handoffs will happen — between people, teams, and departments.
 Knowing when these will occur means that you can anticipate them (rather than scrambling at the last minute) and iron out a process for facilitating a more seamless handoff by doing things like:

-• Standardizing some sort of creative brief or questionnaire that people must fill out in order to transfer necessary knowledge to the new owner
+- Standardizing some sort of creative brief or questionnaire that people must fill out in order to transfer the necessary knowledge to the new owner

-Project management mistake #4: Keeping individual tasks siloed
+Project management mistake #4: Siloed tasks and limited visibility

-Particularly when your project involves a lot of different tasks and teams, it’s easy for work to become siloed.
-For example, the graphic design team has no idea what the content team is working on, and vice versa.
+It’s easy for work to become siloed, particularly when your project involves a lot of different tasks and teams.
+For example, the graphic design team probably has no idea what the content team is working on, and vice versa.

 What’s the problem?
 That decreased visibility into the entire project can contribute to:

-• Delays: Work might need to be changed or redone because important information was missed, or team members don’t understand how missing a single task deadline actually delays subsequent tasks.
+- Delays: Work might need to be changed or redone because important information was missed, or because team members don’t understand that missing a single task deadline can delay subsequent tasks.

-How to avoid it with an online Gantt chart
+How to avoid siloed tasks and limited visibility with an online Gantt chart

 Your Gantt chart essentially serves as your roadmap for the entire project.
-Team members are able to refer to it to understand how their own tasks fit into the overall project.
+Team members can refer to it to understand how their own tasks fit into the overall project.
 What’s happening before the project is on their plates?
 What about after?
 Or concurrently with their own work?

-Project management mistake #5: Losing track of project progress
+Project management mistake #5: Losing visibility into project progress

-You aren’t perfect either, which means it’s also easy for you as the project manager to get tangled up in individual tasks.
-You become so focused on ensuring that one certain task is completed correctly or meets its deadline, that you don’t keep a close enough eye on all of the other moving pieces involved with that project.
-Your intentions of a regular project management status report fall by the wayside as you lose track of where your project is headed.
+Project managers often focus on ensuring that a specific task is completed correctly or meets its deadline, making it difficult to keep a close enough eye on all the other moving pieces involved in that project.
+This lack of visibility can cause tasks like a regular project management status report to fall by the wayside as visibility into project progress is lost.

 Sure, that one task that you were closely monitoring might be completed on schedule, but the rest of the project might have fallen behind while you had your back turned.

-How to avoid it with an online Gantt chart
+How to avoid losing visibility into project progress with an online Gantt chart

-A Gantt chart not only grants your team increased visibility, but you as well.
-You can quickly point to an individual task on your chart and get an immediate understanding of where you are in the whole process of completing the project, as well as what other work should be happening right now.
+A Gantt chart not only provides your team with increased visibility, but also you.
+You can quickly point to an individual task on your chart and get an immediate sense of where you are in the project’s overall process, as well as what other work should be happening right now.

 No more digging through calendars, comments, or files to understand how the whole project fits together.
 Your Gantt chart does all of that legwork for you.